EmojiTwo/emojitwo/README.md

 Version 3 has a slightly different design and new, more restrictive licensing terms.
 Some people prefer the flat cartoon design and the FOSS license with actual access to the SVG sources.

-# EmojiTwo
+# Emojitwo

 The artwork of the second generation of the web's first complete open source emoji set.
-It is and will stay 100% free.
+It is and will stay 100% free and open source.

 ## Differences between Emojitwo and Emojione 2.x